IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 <br/>
 ## Creating data sources

-As mentioned, applications always begin by creating a source `Stream` that contains the data you want to process.
+As mentioned, applications always begin by creating a source `Stream` containing the data you want to process.
 To create the source `Stream`:

 1. Write a callable, such as a function or a class, that will connect to the external system and return an [iterable](https://docs.python.org/3/glossary.html#term-iterable).